The O'Hare Airport Transit System (ATS or “people mover) is closed 24/7 to finalize modernization efforts and expansion of the system.

 Look for this sign when trying to locate the Transit System.

 The Airport Transit System (ATS) is a quick and convenient way to get around O'Hare International Airport.
 An overall modernization to the ATS is underway to upgrade technology and enhance performance of the existing 25-year-old system.
 These improvements include the addition of a larger new fleet of cars, that will double capacity of the system, providing passengers a faster and more streamlined connection throughout the airport.
 In the next year, the recently opened Multi-Modal Facility (MMF) will incorporate an extension of the ATS to service a new train station on the second floor of the building.

 An expanded and modernized ATS will benefit O'Hare travelers moving between the terminals, economy parking lots and the new MMF.
-The new system is scheduled to be completed by Fall 2019.
+The new system is scheduled to be completed by early 2020.